ErendiroPedro/tetrahedron_pair_ML/README.md

-# Tetrahedron-Tetrahedron Intersection and Volume Computation Using Neural Networks
+# Learning Tetrahedron-Tetrahedron Intersection and Volume with Neural Networks

 ## Table of Contents
 1. [Introduction](#introduction)